OKR vs KPI: What's the Difference — and Why Most Teams Get It Wrong

 What Are KPIs?

-KPIs (Key Performance Indicators) are metrics that help you measure performance over time.
+KPIs (Key Performance Indicators) are metrics that help you measure progress and performance over time.

 Think of KPIs as your dashboard indicators: revenue, churn rate, conversion rate, uptime, NPS — these metrics help you monitor whether things are running as expected.